-There are many factors that can cause an accident involving a forklift
+There are many factors that can cause an accident

-- Travelling at excessive speed.
+- Traveling at excessive speed.

 - Riding with the load elevated.

-- Improper backing up techniques.
+- Improper backing-up techniques.

-- Improper turning, braking or accelerating.
+- Improper turning, braking, or accelerating.

-- Improper warnings to others about a forklift in use nearby.
+- Improper warnings to others nearby.

-- Riding or giving rides on forklift or load.
+- Riding or giving rides.

-- Parking the forklift improperly.
+- Parking improperly.